simrandotdev/simransdsu/README.md

 Some technologies that I work on day to day basis:

--   iOS Development.
+- iOS Development
--   ASP.NET Core Web API.
--   Express.js
 - Android Development
+- FastAPI

 Technologies I know:

 -   Swift
--   C#
+-   Kotlin
--   Javascript
+-   Python
 -   SQL
--   Kotlin

 Want to connect with me?
 <br />